-European radio regulation mandates that the duty cycle limits of radio transmitters have to be enforced by technical means.
-TCM 515 (868.3 MHz ERP1) therefore implements a hardware duty cycle monitor which enforces the regulatory duty cycle limit of 1% per hour.
+European radio regulation mandates that the duty cycle limits of radio transmitters must be enforced by technical means.
+To comply with this requirement, TCM 515 (868.3 MHz for EU) implements a duty cycle monitor which enforces the regulatory duty cycle limit of 1% per hour.